 -Anonymous, 2018 Codemash conference

-Traditionally, software development has focused on various functional and non-functional requirements (things a system should be or do).
-While this is important, there has been a lack of focus on emotional requirements (feelings that a system should induce).
+Traditionally, products and services are focused on various functional and non-functional requirements (things the product or service should be or do).
+While this is important, there has been a lack of focus on emotional requirements (feelings that the the product or service should induce in its users).
 Why is this important?

-Because the way we feel about software is important and should be considered!
+Because the way we feel is important and should be considered!

 A bold claim?
 Perhaps.
 And, as with any claim, it should be supported with evidence.
-In this presentation, I stress the importance of emotional requirements and support the claim by providing relevant facts, opinions, statistics, quotations, examples, hypotheticals, and more.
-Once I’ve sufficiently supported the claim, I offer a few practical methods by which to elicit, induce, and test emotional requirements.
-Finally, I use placebos as lens to view software and gain insight into emotional requirements.
+In this talk, I stress the importance of emotional requirements and support the claim by providing relevant facts, opinions, statistics, quotations, examples, hypotheticals, and more.
+Once I’ve sufficiently supported the claim, I offer a few practical methods by which to gather, induce, and test emotional requirements.
+Finally, I use placebos as lens to view systems and gain insight into emotional requirements.

-Join me to for a thorough and useful exploration of The Hidden Requirements!
+Join me for a thoughtful and thorough exploration of The Hidden Requirements!

 What are (emotional) requirements